 For the 2014 tax year, the deduction was retroactively capped at $500,000, which is pretty sweet if you spent big bucks on new equipment last year.
 As of January 1st, the deduction limit dropped back down to $25,000 which means freelancers won’t be able to get quite as much of a write-off as they have in years past.

 To satisfy the IRS requirements for the deduction, you have to spend at least one night away from home and keep records of all your expenses.
-That includes things like credit card receipts from your hotel, receipts for meals, gas receipts or a mileage log of detailing the dates you traveled, the locations you visited and the distance.
+That includes things like credit card receipts from your hotel, receipts for gas or a mileage log of detailing the dates you traveled, the locations you visited and the distance.

 Billing your clients through PayPal is a pretty easy to collect payments but there’s a catch since there’s typically a service fee to process the transaction.
 You could ask your client to cover the fee on their end or just tack it on to your bill, but it’s not always an issue you can negotiate.